Topics

 Photo: Comezora/Getty Images

-In a September 17 letter, HRSA said it expects the pharmaceutical company to cease implementation of rebates to 340B hospitals.
+In a Sept.
+17 letter, HRSA said it expects the pharmaceutical company to cease implementation of rebates to 340B hospitals.
 The potential consequences of not doing so include termination of its Pharmaceutical Pricing Agreement and civil monetary penalties.

 The Pharmaceutical Pricing Agreement (PPA) is a contract between a pharmaceutical manufacturer and the secretary of Health and Human Services requiring the drugmakers to provide discounts on certain drugs to eligible entities in the 340B Drug Pricing Program.
 The 340B program was created in 1992 to help safety-net providers access affordable drugs.

-HRSA gave J&J a deadline of September 30 to reply and to cease implementation of its rebate proposal.
+HRSA gave J&J a deadline of September 30 to reply and cease implementation of its rebate proposal.

 WHY THIS MATTERS